-Karen S. Fuller-Veloz is an accomplished educator, concert producer, arts administrator and artist manager.
-At the FIU School of Music, she has served as coordinator of the Music Business Program and as the undergraduate program coordinator in the School of Music.
+Dr. Karen S. F. Veloz is an accomplished educator, concert producer, arts administrator and artist manager.
+At the Herbert and Nicole Wertheim School of Music & Performing Arts, she has served as coordinator of the Music Business Program and as the undergraduate program coordinator.
 She served a pivotal role in her position as the Associate Dean of Advancement for the FIU’s College of Communication, Architecture + The Arts.
 She has also worked for Pace Theatrical Group/National Broadway Touring Circuit and the Broward Center for the Performing Arts producing touring shows and educational outreach productions.
 She has achieved academic recognition for her scholarly contributions at national and international conferences.

 After violin studies with Kenneth Sarch, Sarah Scriven, and Roman Totenberg, Joel Galand matriculated at Yale University, where he earned the B.A., M. Phil., and Ph.D. degrees.
-He is Associate Professor of Music Theory, Graduate Program Director, and Assistant Chair for Academic Affairs in the School of Music at Florida International University.
+He is Associate Professor of Music Theory and Graduate Program Director, at the Herbert and Nicole Wertheim School of Music & Performing Arts at Florida International University.

 Meet our Team

-Yusimay Lorenzo Gonzalez is currently serving as a financial analyst at the School of Music.
-She holds a Bachelor of Business Administration in Finance from FIU and will soon finish her CMBA in International Business.
-Originally from Habana, Cuba, she started her FIU career as a fiscal assistant at FIU Facilities Management, where she was the billing specialist for Maximo Work Management.
-Then, she worked as an Accounting Specialist at the Office of Business Services before moving into her new role where she expects to bring her professionalism and skills sets to the School of Music.
+Yusimay Lorenzo Gonzalez currently serves as the program manager.
+Originally from Habana, Cuba, she started her FIU career as a fiscal assistant at FIU Facilities Management and as an Accounting Specialist at the Office of Business Services before moving into her current position.

 Since starting his career in show business more than 30 years ago as a classical music stage manager, Paul Steinsland has worked as an audio engineer and technical director in his native Canada and abroad in the cruise industry.
 In 2012, after settling in Miami, he earned his BA in Department of Theatre at FIU where he served as the sound engineer.
 Paul’s theatrical work in Miami has included sound designs for New Theatre, Main Street Players, and What If Works.